haydenhw/commoncrawl-emr-tutorial/README.md

 s3cmd mb output-bucket-revusf
 ```

-I'm going to use `s3cmd` for throughout this guide, but feel free to use AWS-cli or the S3 console.
+I use `s3cmd` for throughout this guide, but feel free to use AWS-cli or the S3 console.

 ### Clone the Repo
 We're going to build our application jar locally then submit it to EMR so we'll need to clone this repo